aborem/protestmix/README.md

 - [x] **ISSUE** Send button is blank

 ### Storage
-- [ ] **ISSUE** message timestamps are off
+- [x] Message timestamps are off - removed milisecond multiplication by 1000
-- [ ] Have primary key for contacts be deterministic based on phone number
-- [ ] Find better system for storing forward phone number (maybe local file storage)
+- [x] Find better system for storing forward phone number (maybe local file storage)
 - [x] Delete all stored data button (panic button?)
 - [x] Finish integration of forwarding table to actually be queried when messages are received.
 - [x] More reliable way of storing contacts in messages table (maybe UUID?)